-And so trying to create safe spaces… open public places, trying to rebuild a sense of community maybe shouldn't be this hard, but that's sort of at the heart of what we're trying to do.
-If we can create a safe place where kids can play together and get to know each other and negotiate rules and issues on the playground, who knows where that goes?
+And so trying to create safe spaces… open public places, trying to rebuild a sense of community maybe shouldn’t be this hard, but that’s sort of at the heart of what we’re trying to do.
+If we can create a safe place where kids can play together and get to know each other and negotiate you know rules and issues on the playground, who knows where that goes?

 From Design Day to Build Day, residents of the Pullman community helped make this dream playground a reality.

 Documentary and discussion guide

 About the documentary